amitmerchant1990/amitmerchant1990/README.md

-## Things I have built or working on
+## Things I have built or been working on

 - [AmitMerchant.com](https://amitmerchant.com/) — Writing
 - [Notepad](https://notepad.js.org/) — An offline-first notepad